-The 2021 government operations GHG inventory estimates emissions in six sectors: (1) employee commute; (2) building and facilities energy; (3) airport building and facilities energy; (4) vehicle fleet; (5) water and wastewater; and (6) streetlights and traffic signals.
+The 2021 government operations GHG inventory includes emissions generated by County facilities and operations that occur within both the unincorporated area and incorporated city boundaries.
+The CAP does not include emissions generated within incorporated city boundaries that are not directly associated with County government operations.
+The government operations inventory estimates GHG emissions in six sectors: (1) employee commute; (2) building and facilities energy; (3) airport building and facilities energy; (4) vehicle fleet; (5) water and wastewater; and (6) streetlights and traffic signals.
 These sectors are described further in Table 2.3 below.